Skip to main content

 • AWS Lambda: Lambda is a serverless tool that executes code whenever a trigger is detected.
 It can be run to conduct static code analysis and perform dynamic stack validation for the established security parameters.

 • Simple Storage Service (S3): AWS’s Simple Storage Service is easy to use.
-It allows its customers to access data and back it up while storing web data and other assets.
+It enables its customers to access and back up their data, including web data and other assets.
 What sets S3 apart from its competitors is its user-friendly interface (UI), which enables customers to store and manage data within buckets efficiently at any time.
 Data management includes complete access for users, allowing them to modify or delete data as needed.

 • AWS Auto Scaling: Autoscaling is a crucial feature today, as demand for various services fluctuates.
 While both Azure and GCP offer Autoscaling, users have noted that the experience is much more fluid on AWS, as the Amazon team is quite timely and responsive.
 This service creates capacity groups of servers that users can expand or reduce as needed and on demand.